bracesoftware/PawnScript/doc/methods.md

 ## Native methods

-- Native methods are a bit different, they are integrated into the interpreter and only work on certain native forms.
-Below is a list of forms and methods built into them.
+- Native methods are a bit different, they are integrated into the interpreter and only work on certain native functions.
+Below is a list of functions and methods built into them.

-### Form: `console.println`
+### Function: `console.println`

 #### Method: `log`